-Why take the time to congratulate someone on their new promotion?
+Why take the time to congratulate someone for getting a promotion?
 For starters, it’s a nice thing to do.
-Everyone likes to hear well-deserved praise.
-When it’s your turn to move up the corporate ladder, you’ll appreciate hearing well wishes from your friends, coworkers, and associates.
+Everyone enjoys getting some well-deserved praise.
+When it’s your turn to advance at work, you’ll appreciate hearing well wishes from friends and co-workers.

-Beyond that, notes like these are relationship builders.
-They’re similar to thank-you notes, in that they show you’re a thoughtful person who values other people’s time and efforts.
+Beyond that, emails like these are relationship builders.
+As with thank-you notes, sending one shows that you are a thoughtful person who values other people’s time and efforts.

 How to Congratulate Someone on a Promotion

 - State the specific occasion.
-Explain upfront what you are congratulating the person on.
-This way the recipient knows the purpose of the email immediately.
-You might also state the specific occasion clearly in the subject line, so the reader knows the purpose before even opening your email.
+Mention upfront why you are offering your congratulations.
+This way, the recipient knows the purpose of the email immediately.
+You might also state the specific occasion clearly in the subject line, so the reader knows why you wrote before even opening your email.

 - Explain how you know.
 How did you hear about the promotion?
-Explain how you found out the news, especially if you haven’t been in touch with the person in a while.
 Perhaps you saw the promotion on LinkedIn, or a colleague told you.
-Make sure they know your source.
+Share how you found out the news, especially if you haven’t been in touch with the person in a while.

 - Express praise and approval.
-Emphasize your approval of this promotion—you might mention that you always knew they were right for this kind of job, or that you can’t think of anyone better suited for the position.
+Emphasize your approval of this promotion—you might mention that you always knew the person was right for this kind of job or that you can’t think of anyone better suited for the position.

-- Go long.
+- Keep it short.
 Keep your congratulations and praise short and to the point.
 The reader is likely busy with his or her new job and would appreciate a concise message.